Off in the Faraway Somewhere:

 Flora Hawaiiensis: Plants of Hawai‘i

-The Britton Rotunda and Gallery will feature Flora Hawaiiensis: Plants of Hawai‘i, tracing the history of Hawai‘i’s flora, from unusual native plants, to those valued by the ancient Hawaiians, to the ornamental and agricultural plants O’Keeffe painted.
-Displays will showcase archival photos, letters, and maps from the LuEsther T. Mertz Library and specimens from the William and Lynda Steere Herbarium.
+This exhibit in the Britton Gallery traces the history of Hawai‘i’s flora, from unusual native plants, to those valued by the ancient Hawaiians, to the ornamental and agricultural plants O’Keeffe painted.
+Displays showcase archival photos, illustrations, and letters from the LuEsther T. Mertz Library and specimens from the William and Lynda Steere Herbarium.

-The exhibit highlights the work of NYBG botanists in the Pacific Islands, including Collaborators in Hawaiian Botany, Drs.
-Otto and Isa Degener, who explored the flora of Hawai‘i and worked to conserve its ecology in the same time period as O’Keeffe’s visit.
+The exhibit also highlights the work of current and former NYBG botanists in the Pacific Islands, including Collaborators in Hawaiian Botany, Drs.
+Otto and Isa Degener, who explored and documented the flora of Hawai‘i in their magnum opus, Flora Hawaiiensis (1932–80), and worked to conserve its ecology.

-Outdoor installations by contemporary Hawaiian artist Mark Chai, inspired by the forms of the plants that O’Keeffe encountered while visiting Hawai‘i, will be on view in the Leon Levy Visitor Center and along Garden Way, dramatically lit for evening events.
+Outdoor installations by contemporary Hawaiian-Chinese sculptor Mark Chai, inspired by the forms of the plants that O’Keeffe encountered while visiting Hawai‘i, are on view in the Leon Levy Visitor Center and along Garden Way and illuminated for evening events.

 Photo by: Mark Arbeit

-An ongoing poetry walk, organized in partnership with the Poetry Society of America, will explore the relationship between nature and people in the Hawaiian Islands.
-The poetry walk will highlight the work of contemporary poets in Hawai‘i, including former U.S. Poet Laureate W.S.
+Organized in partnership with the Poetry Society of America, this tour explores the relationship between nature and people in the Hawaiian Islands and highlights the work of contemporary poets in Hawai‘i, including former U.S. Poet Laureate W.S.
 Merwin.